- Competitive Analysis

 3. Use Pay Per Click Advertising for Immediate Results

 Do you need ideas to get leads NOW?
 Pay per click advertising (PPC) allows contractors anywhere to be found on the first page of Google right away.
-For high commercial intent searches (where a person is looking to buy a product), paid ads receive 65 percent of all clicks.
+For high commercial intent searches (where a person is looking to buy a product), paid ads receive 65% of all clicks.
 If you want fast results, PPC advertising is the way to go to control your company’s visibility and relevance online.

 Pay per click advertising works by placing your message or ad in front of people who are actively searching for your services.
 Below is an example of what PPC looks like when you enter a search online: